hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 ```

 For each received `Integer` item this processor emits the item and its
 successor.
-It doesn't differentiate between inbound edges (treats data
+It does not differentiate between inbound edges (treats data
 from all edges the same way) and emits each item to all outbound edges
 connected to its vertex.

-### `Processors` utility class
+### `Processors` Utility Class

-As a further layer of convenience there are some ready-made Processor
+As a further layer of convenience, there are some ready-made Processor
 implementations.
 These are the broad categories:

 1. Sources and sinks for Hazelcast `IMap` and `IList`.